chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 1. Extract the server archive.
 It creates an installation directory called, for example, `xl-deploy-4.0.0-server`.
 1. Stop the Deployit/XL Deploy server.
-1. Copy the contents of the `conf` directory from the previous installation to the new installation directory.
+1. When upgrading to XL Deploy 4.5.x or earlier, copy the contents of the `conf` directory from the previous installation to the new installation directory.

+    When upgrading to XL Deploy 5.0.0 or later, only copy the following files from `conf`:

+    * `deployit.conf`
+    * `jackrabbit-repository.xml`
+    * `repository-keystore.jceks`
+    * `deployit-defaults.properties`

+    If you have customized the `conf/tasker.conf` file, you must reapply your customizations in `conf/system.conf`.

-1. If necessary, update the product license (`conf/deployit-license.lic`).
-You can download your current licenses from [https://dist.xebialabs.com/](https://dist.xebialabs.com/).
+1. If necessary, update the product license (`conf/deployit-license.lic`). **This is required when upgrading to XL Deploy 5.0.0 or later.** You can download your current license from [https://dist.xebialabs.com/](https://dist.xebialabs.com/).
 1. Copy the `repository` directory from the previous installation to the new installation directory.
 1. Copy the content of the `importablePackages` directory from the previous installation to the new installation directory.
 1. Copy the content of the `plugins` directory from the previous installation to the new installation directory (unless new versions of your plugins were provided with the new XL Deploy version).
 Also refer to the version-specific upgrade notes for plugin incompatibilities.